gbengaoti/Blog-app/README.md

 Only creators of articles can perform addition, deletion and creation of articles to their blog.

+Both guests and users access to the restful API provided by the application

-The app uses sqlalchemy for the database.
+The app uses sqlalchemy ORM and postgresql for the database.

 The required libaries are in a bash file called requirements.txt